 ‘Yoga allows you to find an inner peace that is not ruffled by the endless stresses and struggles of life’.
-(B.K.S.
-Iyengar)
+B.K.S.
+Iyengar

-Refined over many centuries by successive generations of teachers, modern yoga offers a practice based on ethical principles and grounded in the wisdom of the body moving and breathing.
+Modern yoga offers a practice based on ethical principles and grounded in the wisdom of the body moving and breathing.
 Yoga teaches self-awareness and allows us to free ourselves from negative patterns that cause pain and frustration.